ktaaaki/paper2html/README.md

 ### Windows

 Download `Poppler for Windows` binary file from <http://blog.alivate.com.au/poppler-windows/>
-Pleas set the `Poppler for Windows` path(ex.`C:¥Users¥YOUR_NAME¥Downloads¥poppler-0.68.0¥bin`) in the PATH environment variable.
+Please set the `Poppler for Windows` path(ex.`C:¥Users¥YOUR_NAME¥Downloads¥poppler-0.68.0¥bin`) in the PATH environment variable.

 Verify that the path is displayed with the following command.